 My work with Manuel Compinsky, Nathan Milstein and Josef Gingold, and my friendship with Dorothy Delay inspired my approach with students.

-Nathan Milstein, Jasha Heifetz, Henryk Szeryng, Pinchas Zuckerman, Itzak Perlman, Isaac Stern and David Oistrakh are all examples of great artists who didn’t use a shoulder rest.
+Nathan Milstein, Jasha Heifetz, Henryk Szeryng, Pinchas Zuckerman, Itzak Perlman, Isaac Stern and David Oistrakh are all examples of great artists who did not use a shoulder rest.

 My initial work with a student isolates the importance of rhythmic integrity.
 When this is established it can then lead the student to understand and feel emotional improvisation in the music.